-The sponsor of an organized group chosen to represent the university off campus will provide a list of students who will be absent from class to the vice president of academic affairs one week prior to the activity.
+The sponsor of an organized group chosen to represent the university off-campus will provide a list of students absent from class to the vice president of academic affairs one week before the activity.
 The list should include departure and return dates.
-Approval of this list by the Vice President of Academic Affairs qualifies the absence as an excused absence.
+Approval of this list by the Vice President of Academic Affairs qualifies the absence as excused.